wtsi-hgi/softpack-docs/docs/how-to-guides/deploy.md

 ## Installing the Software

-While still in the `infrastructure/terraform` directory, you can run the following command to set-up the newly provisioned VM with the necessary software and configuration:
+While still in the `infrastructure/terraform` directory, you can run the following command to set-up the newly provisioned VMs with the necessary software and configuration:

 ```
-ansible-playbook --inventory ansible/hosts.yml --limit builder ansible/main.yml
+ansible-playbook --inventory ansible/hosts.yml ansible/main.yml
 ```

+You will need to response 'yes' to each of the three SSH authenticity checks, but should otherwise not be required to interact with the process.

-NB: This will most likely take a few minutes
+NB: This will most likely take a few minutes.

 ## After Installation Modification